Universal Private Estimators: Introduction

 Meanwhile, our algorithm is better than both \cite{kamath2020private} and \cite{BunS19} except for ill-behaved $\mathcal{P}$.
 Setting $k=2$, \eqref{eq:err_mean_heavy_intro} becomes

 We have already compared with \cite{kamath2020private} above for a general $k$.
-For the comparison with \cite{BunS19}, in addition to achieving pure DP, we see that the last two terms in \eqref{eq:arbitrary_intro} are strictly better than those in \eqref{eq:heavy_tail_prior3}.
+For the comparison with \cite{BunS19}, in addition to achieving pure DP, we see that the second term in \eqref{eq:arbitrary_intro} is strictly better than the last two terms in \eqref{eq:heavy_tail_prior3}.
 The first term in \eqref{eq:arbitrary_intro} is also better than that in \eqref{eq:heavy_tail_prior3} in most reasonable cases, unless $\mathcal{P}$ is ill-behaved ($\varphi(1/16) \ll \sigma$) or a very small $R$ is given (which would make the mean estimation problem meaningless).